Towards Healthcare

 By therapy, the neurology segment is estimated to grow at the fastest rate in the market during the forecast period.
 Neurological disorders, many of which are rare and genetically driven, have limited treatment options, creating a strong demand for specialized orphan drugs.
 Moreover, as the understanding of the genetic and molecular causes of neurological disorders improves, drug development becomes more focused and effective, accelerating the introduction of new therapies.
 Additionally, increasing investment and research in the neurology field, along with a growing awareness of rare neurological conditions, further contribute to the rapid growth of this segment in the orphan drug market.

-The Hospital Pharmacies Segment Dominated
+How the Hospital Pharmacies Segment Dominated the Orphan Drug Market?

 The Online Pharmacies Segment: Significant CAGR